auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 the bcrypt key-stretching computation to be outsourced to another semi-trusted device while retaining exclusive control over the final seed.

+## KDF-based output

+The seed is fed into a key derivation function (KDF) built around HMAC-SHA256, which provides a last-minute opportunity for domain separation before final output expansion.
+This function performs no additional key stretching, so therefore it is very fast relative to computing the seed itself.

+    keyL = HMAC ( SproutSeguid, seed + Role + "KEYL" + SproutTag )

+    out0 = HMAC ( keyL + KeyR, EchoHeader + INT_32_BE(EchoCounter) + EchoTag )
+    out1 = HMAC ( keyL + KeyR, out0 + INT_32_BE(EchoCounter + 1) + EchoTag )
+    out2 = HMAC ( keyL + KeyR, out1 + INT_32_BE(EchoCounter + 2) + EchoTag )
+    ...

+This final key derivation function resembles HKDF-SHA256, with the computation of `keyL` corresponding to HKDF-Extract, and the output blocks corresponding to HKDF-Expand.

+However, there are a handful of mostly minor changes: we are using a parameterized 4-byte counter before the domain tag, whereas HKDF uses a hardcoded 1-byte counter after the info tag.
+Furthermore, this construction also parameterizes of the right 32 bytes of the output key as well as the 32-byte initial generator state.

+Note a trivial collision can be obtained by feeding an output block back into the Header parameter and by incrementing the counter by one, which is the same thing as the next output block.
+There are other issues the Header parameter is associated with, but it is also not particularly difficult to use safely: see the reference implementation's API documentation for details and suggestions.

+Very much like HKDF-SHA256, these final steps perform no key-stretching, so they are very fast relative to the computations required to compute the seed.
+This means a large quantity of cryptographically independent output blocks can be efficiently generated from a single key-stretching computation, something that the suggested way of producing longer outputs with the original PBKDF2 fails at.

+## bcrypt key stretching

+G3P uses a modified bcrypt algorithm that is very closely based on the classic bcrypt.
+Many existing analyses of bcrypt should apply to this variant with minimal need for revision.

-Here, `bcryptOutput` is one or more binary blobs consisting of bcrypt's P-box and S-box interspersed with portions of the long tag, with one blob for every super-round.
+To compute the seed, we need `bcryptOutput`, which is one or more binary blobs consisting of bcrypt's P-box and S-box interspersed with portions of the long tag, with one blob for every super-round.
 There is one super-round for every 128 bcrypt rounds, rounded up.

     msg   = ""
-    state = (standard bcrypt initial state based on digits of pi)
+    state = (classic bcrypt initial state based on digits of pi)

     for each super-round:
        key0   = HMAC
-                 ( SeguidB,
+                 ( BcryptSeguid,
                    "G3Pb2 charlie" + keyB + msg +
                    ContextTagsB + "KEY0" + DomainTagB )
        msg   += key0
        key1   = HMAC
-                 ( SeguidB,
+                 ( BcryptSeguid,
                    "G3Pb2 charlie" + keyB + msg +
                    ContextTagsB + "KEY1" + DomainTagB )
        msg   += key1
-       state := bcryptSuperRound ( state, key0, key1, LongTagB )
+       state := bcryptSuperRound ( state, key0, key1, BcryptLongTag )
        msg   += state

     bcryptOutput = msg